Jelmerro/carafe/README.md

   arguments   Any arguments will directly be passed to winetricks

 optional arguments:
   -h, --help     show this help message and exit
+  -v, --verbose  Print the wine log to the screen (log file is always written)
 ```

 Just like winecfg and regedit, it's also possible to run winetricks commands without carafe: